 In some cases, Hawaii law provides enhanced penalties that increase a misdemeanor to a felony.
 An enhanced penalty might apply if an offender commits repeat offenses or targets someone in a protected class of victims.

 For instance, repeat misdemeanor and petty misdemeanor property offenses can lead to a class C felony conviction.
-Sentencing for "habitual property crimes" applies when a defendant has at least two misdemeanors or three petty misdemeanor convictions for property crimes within the past ten years.
+Sentencing for "habitual property crimes" applies when a defendant has at least two misdemeanors or three petty misdemeanor convictions for property crimes within the past 10 years.
 Another example involves an assault targeted at certain victims.
-A third-degree misdemeanor assault becomes a class C felony when the offender knowingly assaults an elderly victim or a teacher, emergency response worker, or health care worker who's working in that capacity.
+A third-degree misdemeanor assault becomes a class C felony when the offender knowingly assaults an elderly victim or a teacher, sports official, first responder, or health care worker who's working in that capacity.

 While a misdemeanor carries less serious penalties than a felony, a misdemeanor conviction can still have serious, negative consequences.
 For instance, any time in jail could potentially lead to the loss of your job (even if you're not convicted) and put you behind in rent or other payments.
 Having a misdemeanor conviction on your record can make it difficult to find a job, obtain housing, apply for loans, or qualify for a professional license.
 If you're facing any criminal charges, contact a criminal defense attorney who can protect your rights throughout the proceedings and help you obtain a favorable outcome.
 Local attorneys know the system, prosecutors, and judges well, which can be helpful in your defense.